 The main differences in favor of regular banks are:

-Banks can lend money to customers, or allow accounts to go into debit.
-EMIs work exclusively on funds that have already been deposited into accounts, and no lending is permitted.
+- Banks can lend money to customers, or allow accounts to go into debt.
+(EMIs work exclusively on funds that have already been deposited into accounts, and no lending is permitted.)

 The differences where EMIs score points are:

-EMIs are flexible in approach to innovation as well as in adaptability, whereas conventional banks are fenced-in by legislations and regulation.
-EMIs adopt the widest possible spread of options and provide their customers with choice.
-When it comes to movement of money, whereas banks work with limited services for card payments and wire transfers, EMIs can have many different payment options that may be better for their clients. read more about e money account
+- EMIs are flexible in approach to innovation as well as in adaptability, whereas conventional banks are fenced-in by legislation and regulations.
+EMIs adopt the widest possible spread of options and provide their customers with choices.
+When it comes to the movement of money, whereas banks work with limited services for card payments and wire transfers, EMIs can have many different payment options that may be better for their clients. read more about e money account

-E money license vs banking license is much cheaper, allowing more competition between the operators, which means better services at lower costs for the end customer.
+- An E-money license vs a banking license is much cheaper, allowing more competition between the operators, which means better services at lower costs for the end customer.
 Both can be a great option if you are looking to open an online gaming company.

 Recommended for you